-San Diego Miramar College Governance and Organizational Structure making authority over all policy matters and designates the operation of the District to the Chancellor who delegates authority to the College President for the operation of the College.
+San Diego Miramar College Governance and Organizational Structure

+The Board of Trustees, Chancellor of the District, and the College President provide leadership in carrying out the mission of the District and the College.
+The Board of Trustees has decisionmaking authority over all policy matters and designates the operation of the District to the Chancellor who delegates authority to the College President for the operation of the College.
 The San Diego Miramar College governance and organizational structure has four distinct components: